LeenaShekhar/d3/README.md

 When D3 binds data to an elemnt, that data does not exits in the DOM, rather in the memory as a __data__ attribute of that element.
 An anonymous function can be added, which accepts d as input-- data() method nsures that d is set to the corresponding value in the original dataset.

+### SVG- more reliable, visually consistent, and faster across different browsers.

+1. Before drawing anything create an SVG element-- at a minimum specify width and height.
+2. Apply styles to make it interesting!
+3. There are no layers in SVG, and no real concept of depth-- the pixel paint that is applied later obscures any earlies paints.
+4. Just like HTML elements, SVG elements exist in the DOM.